Fantasy Football RB Report: With Nick Chubb down, is Jerome Ford a league-winner?

 Time for the Gus Bus or Justice for All?
 In the first game after J.K.
 Dobbins’ season was ended by an Achilles injury, the usage among Ravens running backs was a near draw between Gus Edwards and Justice Hill.
 Edwards led in rushing yards 62-41 and scored the lone touchdown between the two.
 Hill had the advantage in snaps (39-31), routes run (20-8) and carries inside the five (4-1), so could the pendulum swing his way in the weeks ahead?

-The smart money is on Hill because of the larger role in the passing game — barring him being limited or held off the field by his current toe injury — but there is something about Edwards that consistently has him seeing touches when he’s healthy.
+The smart money would be on Hill because of the larger role in the passing game, but he's been ruled out for Week 3.
+There is something about Edwards that consistently has him seeing touches when he’s healthy.
 He’s also a 6-foot-1, 238-pound battering ram, which should eventually mean more touches in the red zone.
 Also, keep in mind that veteran NFL backs Melvin Gordon and Kenyan Drake are on the practice roster, so either or both could get elevated in the future.

 This week is a tougher matchup for the ground game against the Colts, who limited Texans running backs to 49 combined yards.
 The secondary, however, is beatable, so look for Lamar Jackson to open things up in the passing game.